Southampton, Ontario: Tourism

 This area of the Lake Huron shore is known for its long sand beaches (the Main Beach is approximately 4 km long) as well as the sunsets since the beach area faces to the west.

 Every Friday night in from mid June to early September, a bagpiper plays under the "Big Flag" at the foot of High Street on Friday evenings, a tradition which started in the late 1990s.
 Canada Day is a highly celebrated occasion, where hundreds of cottagers and locals alike gather on Southampton Beach to watch the fireworks lit off the base of the "Big Flag".
-During the months of July and August there are "Ghost Walks" available every Tuesday night with Katherine Leonard and Raymond Harrison.
+During the months of July and August there are "Ghost Walks" available every Tuesday night.
 These commence at sunset at the foot of High St at the "Big Flag".
 During the summer and early autumn, the beaches are full of people who have come to see the colourful sunsets lighting up the sky over the lake.

 Near the town, Southampton, a summer destination, is close to Chantry Island, Port Elgin, Saugeen First Nation which holds a PowWow in August each year, and Sauble Beach.
 Every Thursday evening from early June to late August, a Cruise Nite is held; the classic cars park downtown on High St. near the lake shore.
 Concerts are held at Fairy Lake at least one evening per week in summer.

 Fishing is common in this area in the nearby Saugeen River, at Denny's Dam and in Lake Huron.
 The Chantry Chinook Classic Salmon Derby is held each summer, usually from about mid-July to the second week of August.
 The contest's weigh stations are located in Saugeen Shores and in two other Lake Huron communities, Kincardine, Ontario, and Wiarton, Ontario.

 The Bruce County Museum & Cultural Centre provides displays about local history and in summer especially, offers adult and children's programming and special events.
 These are listed in the Shoreline Beacon community newspaper.
 The museum has been enlarged over the years and was recently renovated.
 In addition to a settlers cabin, the facility houses numerous historic artifacts from the area, genealogical records, county newspapers, photographs, and municipal documents.

 The Chantry Island Lightstation Tower was built in 1859; the tower, keeper's cottage, boat house and dock have been fully restored.
 The island is a federal Migratory Bird Sanctuary and access is prohibited except with the single licensed tour operator.
 From late-May to mid-September, tours of the lightstation facilities are available several times a week.
 They leave on the Marine Heritage Society's boat from the ticket office by the fishing boat docks at the harbour.

 Three other local lighthouses have been designated under the Heritage Lighthouse Protection Act: McNab Point and both the Front and Rear Range lights at the River Front.